Skip to Content

 How To Purge Clothes: 7 Mindset Shifts You Need to Edit Your Wardrobe

-If letting go of clothing feels challenging, you’re not alone.
-Whether it’s dated pieces, items that no longer fit, or the “just okay” ones you keep out of habit, this step can feel overwhelming.
-But with the right mindset shifts, clearing your closet doesn’t have to feel like a loss.
-Instead, it becomes an act of self-care and clarity.
+If letting go of clothing feels hard, you’re not alone.
+Dated pieces, things that no longer fit, the “just okay” ones you keep out of habit.
+Clearing them out can feel overwhelming.
+But with the right mindset shifts, it stops feeling like a loss and starts feeling like clarity.

-Before launching The Well Dressed Life, I spent a decade as a personal stylist helping women build wardrobes that were both stylish and functional.
+Before launching The Well Dressed Life, I spent a decade as a personal stylist, helping more than a thousand women build wardrobes that were both stylish and functional.

 And let me tell you, editing their closets was always the first step.
 It wasn’t glamorous, but it was absolutely essential.